 Additionally, if a stockholder wishes to propose a director nominee or item of business before the 2025 Annual Meeting, the stockholder must give timely written notice to our Secretary at the address noted above.
-To be timely, a stockholder's notice must be delivered to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting of stockholders; provided, however, that in the event that the date of the annual meeting is advanced more than 30 days prior to such anniversary date or delayed more than 90 days after such anniversary date then to be timely we must receive such notice no earlier than 120 days prior to such annual meeting and no later than the later of 90 days prior to the date of the meeting or the 10th day following the day on which we first publicly announce the date of the meeting.
+To be timely, a stockholder's notice must be delivered to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting is advanced more than 30 days prior to such anniversary date or delayed more than 90 days after such anniversary date then to be timely we must receive such notice no earlier than 120 days prior to such annual meeting and no later than the later of 90 days prior to the date of the meeting or the 10th day following the day on which we first publicly announce the date of the meeting.
 For the 2025 Annual Meeting, notice must have been delivered no earlier than August 19, 2025 and no later than September 18, 2025.
 In addition to the timing requirements set forth above, our bylaws set forth the procedures a stockholder must follow to nominate a director for election or to present any other proposal at an annual meeting of our stockholders, other than proposals intended to be included in our sponsored proxy materials.